commonlyjs/commonly/README.md

 ### Why Commonly?
 There are many attempts to expand the core API of JavaScript, but I never found any that would be fitting in most of my projects or without any annoyances.

-One annoyance I simply cannot cope with is a gimmicky API.
-* Sometimes mutation of data cannot be avoided and *that's completely fine*, but when it does, it should try to be as explicit about it as possible.
+Sometimes mutation of data cannot be avoided and *that's completely fine*, but when it does, it should try to be as explicit about it as possible.
 **Spontaneous data mutation is unacceptable.**
-*

 What often is overlooked in those libraries is the debugging experience, stacktraces in such happen to be just awful.